ned14/outcome/doc/src/content/tutorial/_index.md

 {{% snippet "using_result.cpp" "namespace" %}}

-As patches and modifications are applied to this library, namespaces get added in order not to break any backward compatibility.
+As patches and modifications are applied to this library, namespaces get permuted in order not to break any backward compatibility.
 At some point namespace `outcome::v2` will be defined, and this will be the prefered namespace.
 Until then `OUTCOME_V2_NAMESPACE` denotes the most recently updated version, getting closer to `outcome::v2`.